 Have everyone commit to these Deliverables, Sub-tasks and Estimations.
 Let them say some last words.
 Add the Sub-tasks and Deliverables to the Committed Plan.
 Get the work done.
 Convey that the Deliverable would be done up until the Sprint’s end, not at the exact end of it.
 Nobody would mind it being delivered before the deadline.

 We can all monitor the progress on the Agile Board, as one Sub-task after the other is completed.
-As Sub-tasks are deployed independently, use them as breakpoints to get feedback.
-Have the engineer show it to the product manager (or the design owner).
-Which is why it’s better to first execute UI/UX related tasks.
-The buffer/variance is for this as well.
+As Sub-tasks are deployed independently, use them as breakpoints to get feedback or to do Code Reviews.
+Have the engineer show it to the product manager, or the design owner.
+A good reason to why it’s better to first execute UI/UX related tasks.

 Thank you for reading this series.
 I hope it does you well.